adamchel/stitch-js-sdk/stitch_sdks.rst

 Abstract
 ========

 MongoDB Stitch supports client interactions over an HTTP client API.
-This specification defines the how a Stitch client SDK should use this API backend via this API.
+This specification defines the how a Stitch client SDK should use and expose this API backend.
 As not all languages/environments have the same abilities, parts of the spec may or may not apply.
 These sections have been called out.

 Specification
 =============